-In March 2001, the immediate reopening rule was introduced for the purpose of the enhancement of JGB liquidity, etc. The rule treats a new JGB issue as an addition to an outstanding issue immediately from the issuance day, in principle, if the principal and interest payment dates and the coupon rate for the new issue are the same as those for the outstanding issue.
-5-Year Bonds issues are subject to the rule ().
+In March 2001, the immediate reopening rule was introduced for the purpose of the enhancement of JGB liquidity, etc. The rule treats a new JGB issue as an addition to an outstanding issue immediately from the issuance day, in principle, if the redemption date and the coupon rate for the new issue are the same as those for the outstanding issue.
+5-Year Bond issues are subject to the rule ().

-From the viewpoint of securing market supply of each issue, 10, 20, 30 and 40-year issues in FY2022 are subjected to the following rule, which is more advanced than the immediate reopening rule.
+From the viewpoint of securing market supply of each issue, 10, 20, 30 and 40-year issues in FY2023 are subject to the following rule, which is more advanced than the immediate reopening rule.

-The 10-Year Bonds will be integrated into four issues (integrating April, May and June issues in 2022 into the April 2022 issue, July, August and September issues into the July 2022 issue, October, November and December issues into the October 2022 issue, and January, February and March issues in 2023 into the January 2023 issue) unless interest rates fluctuate wildly (the market yield on an auction day for a new issue deviates from the coupon on the previous issue with the same maturity date by more than 30 basis points).
+The 10-Year Bonds will be integrated into four issues (integrating April, May and June issues in 2023 into the April 2023 issue, July, August and September issues in 2023 into the July 2023 issue, October, November and December issues in 2023 into the October 2023 issue, and January, February and March issues in 2024 into the January 2024 issue) unless interest rates fluctuate wildly (the market yield on an auction day for a new issue deviates from the coupon on the previous issue with the same maturity date by more than 30 basis points).
 The reopening rule will also be used in principle to integrate 20-Year and 30-Year Bonds each into four issues.
-The 40-Year Bonds (May, July, September, November, January and March issues) will be integrated into one issue (May issue).
-In principle, JGBi issues (May, August, November and February issues) will be integrated into one issue (May issue).
+The 40-Year Bonds (May, July, September, November, January and March issues) will be integrated into one issue (May issue) in principle.
+JGBi issues (May, August, November and February issues) will be integrated into one issue (May issue) in principle.